uoe-agents/IGP2/docs/overwrite_mcts.md

 As a tree-based method, MCTS is described by a `Tree` which is composed of `Nodes`.
 MCTS also plans over a set of `MCTSAction` derived directly from macro actions.

-Sometimes, you may wish to costumise how rollouts are performed, how nodes are selected, or how actions are stored.
+Sometimes, you may wish to customise how rollouts are performed, how nodes are selected, or how actions are stored.
 Fortunately, MCTS supports overwriting many of its built-in functionalities.

 In the following, we give a brief description of the various (overrideable) components of MCTS and what their function is within the entirety of MCTS.
-This is not an exhaustive description of MCTS, however, if you are interested in learning more then you can look at the code in the module `igp2.planning`.
+This is not an exhaustive description of MCTS, however, if you are interested in learning more than you can look at the code in the module `igp2.planning`.

 **Note: Overwriting MCTS is not necessary for new macro actions and maneuvers to work properly.
 This is merely an extra option to add new features to IGP2.**